yaptide/docs/docs/scoring.md

 ## Detectors

-Detector can be added either by selecting `Object > Detector` in Menu Bar or clicking `+ DETECTOR` in DETECTORS section in GEOMETRY tab.
+Detectors can be added either by selecting `Object > Detector` in Menu Bar or clicking `+ DETECTOR` in DETECTORS section in GEOMETRY tab.

 ![Adding a detector from menu bar](assets/scoring/menu_detector_add.png)